bretleasure/ViewReference/Readme.md

 viewRefAddin.CreateReferences(ThisDoc.Document)
 ```

-## Customization
+## Configuration

 If using the addin in the Inventor UI, settings can be set by clicking the Configure button in the View Reference Ribbon Panel.
-If using the addin API customizations are made by passing in `ViewReferenceSettings` into the `CreateReferences` methods.
+If using the addin API, customizations are made by passing in `ViewReferenceSettings` into the `CreateReferences` methods.

 > [!IMPORTANT]
 > The API methods will not use the same settings that are set using the addin's configure window.

 ### `ViewReferenceSettings`